imtiyaj43/DevOps/Tools-Setup/10-Tomcat-Installation.md

 By default, Apache Tomcat service runs on 8080 port so edit the security group and add custom tcp.

 Tomcat has a feature to change the connector port, for that follow steps:

+1. Go to config file: #cd conf
+2. Edit the server.xml file: #vi server.xml
+3. Scroll down to the connector section, by default the port is mapped to 8080 change it to the required port no.
+4. After that restart the tomcat server in the bin folder.